 Temporary Amendment expired September 29, 2009.

+15A NCAC 02D .1408 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1408 STATIONARY COMBUSTION TURBINES

-(a) This Rule applies geographically according to Rule .1402 of this Section.
+(a) This Rule applies geographically pursuant to 15A NCAC 02D .1402.

 (b) Unless the owner or operator chooses the option of emission averaging under Rule .1410 of this Section, the owner or operator of a stationary combustion turbine with a heat input rate greater than 100 million Btu per hour but less than or equal to 250 million Btu per hour shall comply with the following limitations: